 September 18, Cmdr.
 Burt J. Canfield relieved Cmdr.
-Daniel B. Caldwell as CO of the SSN 785 during a change-of-command ceremony on board the sub at Pier 3, Naval Station Norfolk.
+Daniel B. Caldwell as CO of the SSN 785 during a change-of-command ceremony on Naval Station Norfolk.

 November 16, USS John Warner pulled into Port Everglades, Fla., for a brief stop to conduct personnel transfer.

-January 11, 2016 The John Warner departed Naval Station Norfolk for a routine underway; Conducted surface operations, 2 miles off the coast of North Beach in Hollywood, Fla., and Port Everglades, from Jan.
+January 11, 2016 The John Warner departed Naval Station Norfolk for acoustic trials; Conducted surface operations, 2 miles off the coast of North Beach in Hollywood, Fla., and Port Everglades, from Jan.
 14-19; Brief stop in Port Everglades for personnel transfer on Jan.
 19; Brief stop at Naval Station Mayport on Jan.
 22; Returned home on Jan.
 2?.